By Erin Piafsky

 DON’T Discuss Sensitive Info — Always remember this: whatever you say over the radio can be heard not only by every radioed teammate on the same channel, but also by anyone who’s even in earshot of those radios.
 If you need to confer with a colleague about a sensitive topic—a problematic participant, an issue with a vendor or site contact, personal matters of any kind—go find that colleague and talk face-to-face, or if that’s not possible, take the conversation to the phones instead.
 Walkies are great for mass communication and information that the entire team needs to hear, one-to-one communication may be better handled by phone, text or in person.

 DO Have Back-up Options — At some point, you might find yourself beyond radio range out on the route somewhere, or you might have an issue that will require a longer discussion, or you need to have one of those delicate conversations mentioned above.
 It’s important that you also have your mobile phone handy at all times (with ringer on at full volume), along with the phone numbers of everyone you might need to reach during the event.
 If you can’t raise someone on the radio for one reason or another, you can call or text them as a back-up.

 These are just a few suggestions I’ve picked up over many years of staffing events.
 How does my list stack up to yours?
 What other tips would you share?

-Erin De Baets is the Programs & Participant Support Manager at Event 360, working primarily on MuckFest and the MMRF Team for Cures 5k series.
+Erin Piafsky is the Volunteer Programs Manager at Event 360.
 Outside of work, you might find her trudging her way through a run, bingeing true crime podcasts, or dominating a pub trivia game.
-She lives in Redondo Beach, CA.
+She lives in Minneapolis.